 Understanding the Causes of Borderline Personality Disorder

-The causes of borderline personality disorder are not fully understood.
+As with some other mental health disorders, the causes of borderline personality disorder are not fully understood.
 Without a doubt, there is a definite mix of environmental and genetic factors.
 Potential BPD causes include the following:

 BPD Genetic Factors: